stnava/rcissus/README.md

 * read / write basis vectors ( library of basis sizes, given radius and problem ).  this will mean we do not need to recompute bases.

-* read / write models to allow reuse - not sure possible with h2o
+* read / write models to allow reuse - not sure possible with h2o. see `?save_model_hdf5`